edu05/java-katas/src/main/java/kata/cocktailbar/README.md

 3. You can buy 2 "old fashioned" cocktails for the price of 1

 4. Between 21:00 and 22:00 it's happy hour, all drinks are half price (2 for 1 old fashioneds still applies i.e. you can buy 2 old fashioned cocktails for 5.5)

+5. Don't allow customers to get order 5 or more drinks in one go by throwing a ShouldntGetDrunkException